Minnesota State University Moorhead

 Student enrollment and demographics

-Anthropology, athletic training, biotechnology, construction management, criminal justice, East Asian studies, elementary inclusive education, exercise science, film studies, geosciences, gerontology, graphic communications, health services administration, international studies, legal studies, medical physics, music industry, operations management, paralegal, speech/language/hearing science, sustainability
+Anthropology, athletic training, biotechnology, business analytics, construction management, criminal justice, doing business in China, elementary inclusive education, entrepreneurship, exercise science, film production, geosciences, gerontology, graphic communications, health services administration, international studies, law enforcement, medical physics, music industry, operations management, paralegal, project management, publishing, speech/language/hearing science, sustainabilit

 The median commute time is less than 20 minutes in Fargo-Moorhead.
 The metropolitan area is serviced by four airlines, Amtrak and Metro Area Transit, which provides unlimited free rides to college students from MSUM, NDSU, Concordia College and MSCTC.
 MSUM also partners with Jefferson Lines to bring daily bus service to and from Minneapolis to the MSUM campus.